- Nintendo Direct: Sonic Lost World AnnouncedPosted 1 day ago

 About Kevin Kissane (Agent_Prince)

-Kevin is a 30 year old self-confessed addicted gamer since the tender age of.... as long as he can remember.
-From early years on Granny’s Garden on the BBC Micro, Dizzy on the ZX Spectrum (128k, no less), and Pitfall on the Atari 2600, all the way through five further generations of console gaming.
-Now he wastes (citation needed) his hours on FIFA, acclaimed FPS, and anything with a great plot/intense action.
-Believes Enslaved: Odyssey to the West to be an unsung masterpiece.
+Kevin is a 33 year old self-confessed addicted gamer since the tender age of.... as long as he can remember.
+From early years on Granny’s Garden on the BBC Micro, Dizzy on the ZX Spectrum (128k no less), and Pitfall on the Atari 2600, all the way through all the generations of console gaming.
+Now he wastes his hours on FIFA, anything with a great plot/intense action, and retro platforms.
+Also addicted to video game soundtracks.